dehahost/icinga-dark/docs/code-commenting-cookbook.md

-# Code commentary syntax cookbook
+# Code commenting cookbook

-How to comment in this file?
+Let's cook some comments in code!
+This cookbook will you guide how.

 ## Simple local comments